gnosis/dx-docs/source/market-makers.md

 # Market Makers
-The DutchX is an open, decentralised trading protocol for ERC20 tokens using the Dutch auction mechanism to determine a fair value for the tokens.
+The DutchX is an open, decentralized trading protocol for ERC20 tokens using the Dutch auction mechanism to determine a fair value for the tokens.

-Market Makers are a fundamental piece of the DutchX, and they can benefit from all the advantages that the DutchX can offer.
+Market Makers are a fundamental piece of the DutchX, and they can benefit from all the advantages that the DutchX offers.

 For more information, check out:
 <a href="_static/docs/DutchX_Market_Makers.pdf" download>DutchX for Market Makers</a>